Astrophotography, or “imaging” as

 How can such an exposure be made?
 Well one benefit of today's digital world is

-that we can get the advantages of a very long exposure by combining many
+that we can get the advantages of a very long exposure by combining many shorter

-lot required to make this happen.
+make this happen.
 But that's what makes it challenging.

 I’m not a novice and clearly not an